Archmonger/Conreq/source/docs/code_tldr.md

 ## Django Websockets

 Websockets exist alongside the normal HTTP requests (ex. viewport rendering).
-They can be thought of as a way of the server and client communication via _chat messages_.
-When the page first loads, a connection to a _chat room_ is formed, and _chat bubbles_ are communicated back and forth between the server and client browser.
+They can be thought of as communicating via _chat messages_.
+When the page first loads, a connection to a _private chat room (direct messages)_ is formed, and _chat bubbles_ (`json` messages) are communicated back and forth between the server and client browser.

-On the server side, the URL location of where _private chat rooms (direct messages)_ are created is determined within `conreq/asgi.py`.
+On the server side, the URL location of where _private chat rooms_ are created is determined within `conreq/asgi.py`.
 In this file, the URL is directly linked to a `consumer`.
 Django does support creating _chat groups_ with multiple clients in it, however, Conreq currently does not utilize this feature.

 At the most fundamental level, a `consumer` is a Python class with a _send_ and _receive_ function.
 All of Conreq's consumers can be found in `conreq/core/server_websockets.py`.